-- (46) Recreational vehicle parks are subject to the requirements and conditions of Chapter 22C.240 MMC. - (47) Model house sales offices are subject to the requirements of MMC 22C.110.030(12). - (48) No person or entity may produce, grow, manufacture, process, accept donations for, give away, or sell marijuana concentrates, marijuana-infused products, or usable marijuana within residential zones in the city.
+- (46) Recreational vehicle parks are subject to the requirements and conditions of Chapter 22C.240

+MMC.
+Intentionally left blank. - (47) Model house sales offices are subject to the requirements of MMC 22C.110.030(12). - (48) No person or entity may produce, grow, manufacture, process, accept donations for, give away, or sell marijuana concentrates, marijuana-infused products, or usable marijuana within residential zones in the city.
 Provided, activities in strict compliance with RCW 69.51A.210 and 69.51A.260 are not a violation of the Marysville Municipal Code. - (49) Shipping/cargo and similar storage containers are prohibited on lots within a platted subdivision and properties under one acre in size.
-Shipping/cargo and similar storage containers may be located on properties over one acre in size if located behind the primary residence, observe all setbacks applicable to an accessory structure, and are screened from public view. - (50) Accessory structures may not be utilized as, or converted to, a dwelling unless the structure complies with the accessory dwelling unit standards outlined in MMC 22C.180.030. - (51) Tiny houses with wheels are allowed as a primary residence in an established mobile/manufactured home park (MHP) subject to the requirements of Chapter 22C.230 MMC, Mobile/Manufactured Home Parks.
+Shipping/cargo and similar storage containers may be located on properties over one acre in size if located behind the primary residence, observe all setbacks applicable to an accessory structure, and are screened from public view. - (50) Accessory structures may not be utilized as, or converted to, a dwelling unless the structure complies with the accessory dwelling unit standards outlined in MMC 22C.180.030. - (51) Tiny houses or tiny houses with wheels are allowed as an accessory dwelling unit subject to the requirements outlined in MMC 22C.180.030, or as a primary residence in an established mobile/manufactured home park (MHP) subject to the requirements of Chapter 22C.230 MMC, Mobile/Manufactured Home Parks.